mtruel/kiezen/README.md

 - Play, pause
 ### Version 0.2
 - Load a folder (recursive ?)
+- Display the list of songs
 - Move buttons (To delete, to commercial...)
 - Progress in sound
+- Package the app (Flatpak, brew, chocolaty, exe)
 ### Version 0.3
 - Think about my workflowSound player in anticipation of the next versions
+### Future improvments Player module
+- Use a segment inside the callback function
+- be able to play multiple tracks at the same time
+- Modify the track playback speed during playback
 ### Version 0.4
 - Edit and view song tags (artist, label, album, title, picture)
 - Add new music to the library